 When a Certificate of Rehabilitation (CR) is approved and granted, it acts as an automatic application for a California Governor’s pardon.
 Some individuals will apply for such a pardon for personal satisfaction.
 Sometimes, they are looking to improve their chances at being hired for a job or receiving a license.
-Whatever the motivation behind the request is, a pardon is not frequently granted.
+Whatever the motivation, a pardon is not frequently granted.
 It is reserved for those citizens who have been convicted of a crime but, in the aftermath, have shown above average behavior and a dedication to improving themselves and society.

 As long as you have been convicted of a felony or a limited number of misdemeanor sex offenses in California, you can apply for this privilege.
 Most of the time, you must first be granted the CR by the superior court.
 This certificate is consequently sent to the Governor’s office as an official application.
 The Governor will review your situation and determine whether or not he believes you should be pardoned from your conviction.

-Receiving a pardon from the Governor is a great honor.
+Receiving a pardon is a great honor.
 You must be aware though that it will not seal or expunge your record.
-As the pardon is a public record, your conviction and the pardon will both be accessible for a potential employer or a government agent.
+As the pardon is a public record, your conviction and the pardon are accessible for a potential employer or a government agent.
 You are still required by law to disclose all necessary information regarding the charge when filling out an application or any other document that asks about your criminal record.
-However, you can say that you have been pardoned from the conviction.
+However, you can say that you have been pardoned.